 Looking at the old process design, I positioned the logo on top with no particular purpose.
 I was advised to revise my design decision into more practical use by eliminating the interference with confusing user experience.

 I also had a lot of color contrast issues with my conservative choice of colors.
 The whole hierarchy between buttons and other sections of the app lacked color contrast and was more leaning to focus on graphic design, rather than interaction design.

 The use of a checkmark on the "check in" button showcased more vague interpretation and kept the graphic design built, rather than connecting the major function into something more connected to the concept.

-All of the colors that I used were also not checked for their legibility and, therefore, I decided to update all the colors and shades to have the fullest contrast for people with accessibility needs.
+All of the colors that I used were also not checked for their legibility.
+Therefore, I decided to update all the colors and shades to have the fullest contrast for people with accessibility needs.

 The handicapped Icon was also a design that I came up with.
-This decision however, would add confusion for certain people with various backgrounds.
-In this case using a universally recognized and designed icons were advised to be used by either using the current officially recognized accessibility logo or an icon from Apple's, or Google's. library.
+However, this decision would add confusion for certain people with various backgrounds.
+In this case, using a universally recognized and designed icons were advised to be implemented by either using the current officially recognized accessibility logo or an icon from Apple's, or Google's library.

 old process design